bitsandbytes-foundation/bitsandbytes/README.md

  - your favorite feature

-## Release History:
+## Release History

-0.0.21: Added blockwise Momentum and RMSProp.
-0.0.22: Added blockwise Momentum and RMSProp.
+- 0.0.22: Added blockwise Momentum and RMSProp.
+- 0.0.23:
+  - unified quantization API

+## License

+The majority of bitsandbytes is licensed under MIT, however portions of the project are available under separate license terms: Pytorch is licensed under the BSD license.